bdoms/gae_blog/readme.txt

 and modify these things:

     * add handlers for it to your app.yaml as mentioned above
-    * add it to the BLOG_URLS list in gaeblog/config.py
+    * add it to the BLOG_URLS list in config.py
     * create each blog with its respective URL from /blog/admin

 = Using a Custom Base Template =

-You can obviously modify the included base template as much as you want, but in order to avoid redundancy, if you already have a Mako that you'd like to use all you have to do is modify the "Base Template" configuration option on the blog admin page (at /blog/admin) with a path relative to your project (i.e. the parent directory of the gaeblog folder).
+You can obviously modify the included base template as much as you want, but in order to avoid redundancy, if you already have a Mako one that you'd like to use all you have to do is modify the "Base Template" configuration option on the blog admin page (at /blog/admin) with a path relative to your project (i.e. the parent directory of the gaeblog folder).
 For example, if your directory structure looks like this:

     - your_project